 Novomed gynecology clinic offers comprehensive and state-of-the-art screening and treatment procedures headed by specialized and highly trained gynecologic team to meet the health care needs of women and make sure that they enjoy a good health condition.

-To know more about colposcopy or to book an appointment with one of our board-certified gynecologists, call us toll-free on 8006686, fill the booking form or click the live chat icon at the bottom of the screen.
+To know more about colposcopy or to book an appointment with one of our expert gynecologists in Dubai, call us toll-free on 8006686, fill the booking form or click the live chat icon at the bottom of the screen.